 - Your yearly exam result in school or colleges

-- Weekly salary distribution of a company or organization
+- The weekly salary distribution of a company or organization

 - The numbered result of a survey or census etc.